About Seven Homes

 Statement of Faith

 Seven Homes is a faith based agency whose mission is to serve the five primary needs of the whole child (physical, emotional, intellectual, social and spiritual) in order to promote healing.
 Seven Homes believes healing comes through relationship and connection with God and with others.
 Seven Homes' beliefs and services provided are rooted in the teachings of the Bible.
 Seven Homes acknowledge the Bible to be the inspired Word of God that teaches there is one Triune God and that salvation is a gift gained through forgiveness.
-Seven Homes seeks to make available the teachings of Christian principles while respecting the religious background of each individual.
+Seven Homes seeks to make available the teachings of Christian principles while respecting the religious beliefs of each individual.

 The Reduction of Multiple Placements: